neutralvibes/KoolApi/README.md

 ### Why did I bother?

-I wanted separation of website design and api, with support for usage via other request sources  such as Mqtt.
+I wanted separation of website design and API, with support for usage via other request sources  such as Mqtt.

 #### A bit much?

-Perhaps this is a case of over engineering, I don't know, but it helps me to rapidly develop both simple and complex json based api interfaces for the ESP8266 & ESP32 devices, maybe it will help you too.
+Perhaps this is a case of over engineering, I don't know, but it helps me to rapidly develop both simple and complex json based API interfaces for the ESP8266 & ESP32 devices, maybe it will help you too.

 ### Dependencies